pjdietz/rester-sublime-http-client/README.md

 RESTer parses the lines immediately following the first non-empty line up to the first empty line as headers.
 Use the standard `field-name: field-value` format.

-### Body

-To supply a message body for POST and PUT requests, add an empty line after the last header.
-RESTer will treat all content that follows the blank line as the request body.

 ### Query Parameters

 For requests with many query parameters, you may want to spread your request across a number of lines.
-RESTer will parse any lines before the body that begin with `?` or `&` as query parameters.
+RESTer will parse any lines in the headers section that begin with `?` or `&` as query parameters.
 You may use `=` or `:` to separate the key from the value.

 The following example requests are equivalent: